 4. Be customer-service oriented.

 If I could wrap all these points up into one point, it would be this one.
-It can be hard not to take what your clients say to heart, but, remember, they are looking to you as the expert.
+It can be hard not to take what your clients say to heart, but, remember, they are looking to you as the expert, and they see you as a business – it’s not personal!
 They are looking to you to set boundaries.
 And just like in any other situation, people like to feel like you care about them and their project, so don’t be afraid to express your excitement to start on their project.

 5. Set expectations and exceed them.